aaronra/katalis-exam/README.md

 # Note
 -Use of any external library, and dependencies must be highlighted in README

+# Language
+- React (Frontend Framework)
+- jQuery, AJAX (if applicable)
+- HTML, CSS, JS (Frontend)
+- NodeJS (Backend)
+- Database of your choice

+# Task 1 - Build a Countdown timer
+**Requirement:**
+  Client is expecting a campaign website showing a countdown timer Assessment criteria
+- Front-end - developed using one of the frameworks listed above
+- Back-end - developed using NodeJS
+- Countdown animation (of your choice)
+- Backend with ability for user to change time
+- Timer show 00:00:00 after expire
+- Login/Register is not necessary

 # Meteor packages
   1. fourseven:scss
   2. twbs:bootstrap